lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 To enable JSON Serialization there are 3 steps you need to follow.

-The first step is to mark your class for JSON serialization by making it implement the [Jsonable](api/index.html?com/lightbend/lagom/serialization/Jsonable.html) marker trait.
+The first step is to mark your class for JSON serialization by making it implement the [com.lightbend.lagom.scaladsl.playjson.Jsonable](api/index.html#com/lightbend/lagom/scaladsl/playjson/Jsonable) marker trait (note that it is not the same as `com.lightbend.lagom.Jsonable` which is for the Java Lagom API).

 @[markerTrait](code/docs/home/scaladsl/serialization/AddPost.scala)